St. Anton am Arlberg - Ski Area Guide

 St Anton is unique amongst ski resorts in holding three legendary reputations simultaneously.
 First there is its world class skiing, second there is the resort's reputation for the most hedonistic nightlife in any ski resort in the world, and third there is St Anton's status as a key pioneering resort in Alpine skiing.
 Marketed as the cradle of Alpine skiing, one of the first ski clubs in the Alps, the Arlberg Ski Club, was established here in 1901.
 Suitably St Anton hosted the World Alpine Skiing Championships a century later in 2001.
 Especially popular with expert and advanced skiers (It quotes 180km of additional 'off piste' terrain).

 St. Anton am Arlberg Snow News

-The next notable snow forecast for St. Anton am Arlberg is 10cm, expected on 24 February, with around 32cm forecast over the next 7 days.
-There is heavy snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for St. Anton am Arlberg is 15cm, expected on 22 March, with around 20cm forecast over the next 7 days.
+There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is St. Anton am Arlberg good for?

 Arlberg Ski Area

 St. Anton am Arlberg Ski Area Height

 |1300m||Resort Altitude (St. Anton am Arlberg)|

 The Austrian Ski Resort of St. Anton am Arlberg is part of the Arlberg ski area with access to 340km of downhill skiing, with 248 individual pistes, served by 97 ski lifts.
 In addition to the skiing in St. Anton am Arlberg itself (260km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Arlberg ski resorts of Lech, St Christoph am Arlberg, Stuben and Zürs.